22/11 7:30 PM

 While Schuster has inherited many of the virtues that served Streich so well, such as a well-oiled and hardworking team freed from any great weight of expectation, certain tactical tweaks have allowed his charges to flourish.
 A greater focus on pressing suits Adamu perfectly, with the Austrian gaining a serious schooling on the approach during his three years on the books of Red Bull Salzburg.

-Adamu is currently second in the league for intensive runs, with his excellence in that element of his game arguably taking the pressure off his finishing.
-It is no surprise to see Freiburg in the top three teams for distance covered after Matchday 4, with a higher defensive line supporting the front-footed approach.
+Adamu is currently leading every other player in the league when it comes to intensive runs, with his excellence in that element of his game arguably taking the pressure off his finishing.
+It is no surprise to see Freiburg in the top two teams for distance covered after Matchday 7, with a higher defensive line supporting the front-footed approach.

 A delighted Grifo said after the win at Heidenheim that the opponents' coach, Frank Schmidt, "asked whether I had jumped into a fountain of youth" due to his energetic showing.
 The 31-year-old clarified that there was no magic at work, but "Julian Schuster has introduced new components and a new philosophy, along with new training exercises that are more demanding."

-With Freiburg being Freiburg, there is no chance of them getting carried away with their success so far, but a home encounter with newly promoted St. Pauli on Matchday 5 offers another chance for Schuster's side to sparkle and prove that their flying start is anything but a fluke.
+With Freiburg being Freiburg, there is no chance of them getting carried away with their success so far.
+They will no doubt regard a trip to unbeaten Leipzig on Matchday 8 with their typical quiet confidence, eying the chance of an upset to prove that their flying start is anything but a fluke.